-Exploration is a widely studied area in standard RL, with a diverse range of approaches developed but less so in Constrained RL. \citet{bharadhwaj_conservative_2021} present a conservative exploration approach that resamples actions from a policy if the conservative expected value estimate of the action exceeds the safety threshold. \citet{wachi_safe_2023} present a generalised formulation for safe exploration in constrained RL where the action the agent takes in the is interrupted if it is going to violate constraints, and the environment is reset.
+Exploration is a widely studied area in standard RL, but is less studied in Constrained RL. \citet{bharadhwaj_conservative_2021} present a conservative exploration approach that resamples actions from a policy if the conservative expected value estimate of the action exceeds the safety threshold. \citet{wachi_safe_2023} present a generalised formulation for safe exploration in constrained RL where the action the agent takes in the environment is interrupted if it is going to violate constraints, and the environment is then reset.
 This approach is akin to shielding \citep{carr_safe_2023}, in which the agent is prevented from taking an action that leads to constraint violations.
-These methods however rely on strict assumptions such as prior knowledge of the underlying MDP, a given safe policy or set of actions or interruptible actions, or may lead to over conservativism in exploration, particularly in complex environments.
+These methods, however, rely on strict assumptions such as prior knowledge of the underlying MDP, access to a safe policy or set of actions, and may lead to overly conservative exploration, particularly in complex environments.

-We take inspiration from optimistic forms of exploration found in the \textit{reward-only} RL literature.
+We take inspiration from optimistic exploration strategies found in \textit{reward-only} RL literature.
 In the discrete action space, \citet{keramati_being_2020} aim to optimistically explore the environment to quickly learn a risk-averse policy by forming an optimistic return distribution for action selection.
-In the continuous action setting, \citet{ciosek_better_2019} present an optimistic exploration approach for Actor Critic algorithms such as SAC \citep{haarnoja_soft_2019} and TD3 \citep{fujimoto_addressing_2018} to address conservative exploration that is inherent in these algorithms due to conservative actor updates, inspiring our work.
+In the continuous action setting, \citet{ciosek_better_2019} present an optimistic exploration approach for Actor Critic algorithms such as SAC \citep{haarnoja_soft_2018} and TD3 \citep{fujimoto_addressing_2018} to address conservative exploration that is inherent in these algorithms due to conservative actor updates, inspiring our work.
 The proposed approach is limited as it only incorporates epistemic uncertainty rather than aleatoric uncertainty which is the primary concern of Risk-Averse RL. \citet{moskovitz_tactical_2022} present an approach that considers aleatoric uncertainty through learning a distributional reward value function, and switch between being optimistic and conservative in the actor updates of the algorithm, rather than through exploration. \citet{liu_ovdexplorer_2024} propose an optimistic exploration strategy that considers both sources of uncertainty.
 Treating aleatoric uncertainty as a form of risk, the agent is guided away from regions of high aleatoric uncertainty.
 The authors approach is different to our work in its aims, namely it is focused on risk-neutral maximisation of reward in reward-only MDP settings, whereas our work aims to maximise reward whilst ensuring risk-based satisfaction of cost constraintsr, balancing optimism with explicit constraint satisfaction.